Jeep® Badge of Honor

 Conclusion

-This is one of my favorite projects I got to work on so far.
-Jeep is such an iconic brand with exciting traditions.
-As it’s an already existing app with over 17k ratings with an average rating of 4.8 and an established base of users, it was a pleasure to help improve the experience for so many people in terms of enjoyability, cohesiveness and information layout.
+This is one of my favorite projects that I've gotten to work on, as Jeep is such an iconic brand with exciting traditions.
+As it’s an already existing app with over 22k monthly users with an average rating of 4.8 and an established base of users, it was a pleasure to help improve the experience for so many people in terms of enjoyability, cohesiveness, and information layout.